 While it’s critical to allow your students the independence to go out and explore the different technologies for themself, it’s just as important to be ready to support them when needed.
 It is therefore important that each teacher has the relevant training and expertise needed to fully understand how each of the technologies are used.
 They should be able to provide live demonstrations and provide guidance to the students who need it.

 Teachers should also be able to provide recommendations for students based on their needs, but also recognise that what works for one student may not always work for the next student.

 How can Recite Me Help?

-Level up your accessibility with the Recite Me assistive toolbar widget.
-Our software embeds itself into your website as a usable toolbar and allows users to customise and alter your website to their specific needs and wants.
+Level up your accessibility with the Recite Me assistive widget.
+Our software embeds itself into your website as a usable widget and allows users to customise and alter your website to their specific needs and wants.
 Some of the main features on the toolbar include: